ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

 grid, orography, and surface climatology files that these tasks generate are already available (e.g., from a previous experiment that used the same grid as the current experiment), then these tasks can be skipped, and the workflow can use those pre-generated files.
-This can be done by adding the following lines to the ``config.sh`` script before running the ``generate_FV3LAM_wflow.py`` script:
+This can be done by adding the following lines to the ``config.yaml`` script before running the ``generate_FV3LAM_wflow.py`` script:

 .. code-block:: console